XAI-Demonstrator/xai-demonstrator/docs/user-guide/dev-setup.md

 ### Install Python

-The XAI Demonstrator's backends require Python 3.8.
+The _XAI Demonstrator_'s backends require Python 3.8.
 We recommend that you set up a dedicated Python environment for your work on the XAI Demonstrator.
 While the different components and use cases each have their own set of requirements, to date these requirements are compatible.